forked-from-1kasper/solar/README.md

 # Solar

 Simple Solar System simulator written in F#.
+Simulator can be configured through the xml configuration file.

 ## Screenshot